xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product_classes.md

 The list of attributes for each specific product class can be viewed by clicking the Edit attributes (N) link opposite the product class name.

-## Assigning product classes to products
+## Assigning Product Classes to Products

 To show that a certain product belongs to a certain product class, you need to go to the product's details and assign the product class to it.